Skip to main content

 Is Family Pension Taxable in India?

 Yes, family pensions are taxable in India.
-However, the rules for these are different from those for pensions given to retired employees.
-It falls under the head "Income from Other Sources" in the Income Tax Act and not under "Salaries."
+However, the rules for these differ from those for pensions given to retired employees.
+It falls under the head called "Income from Other Sources" in the Income Tax Act, not under "Salaries."

 This is a crucial distinction because the way it is taxed is different.
 The entire amount of a regular pension is added to the income and taxed accordingly.
 Conversely, the calculation of family pension income tax comes with specific deductions that reduce the tax burden.